2. everyday work & motivation

 What makes your team special?

-How would you describe your attitude?
+How would you describe your attitude or philosophy?

 5. personal view